 3. Don’t Leave Food Sitting Out

 Don’t leave foods out for too long.
-No matter whether it’s served hot, cold or room temperature, after two hours food must be refrigerated to avoid contamination.
+No matter whether it’s served hot, cold or at room temperature, after two hours food must be refrigerated to avoid contamination.
 If the air temperature is greater than 90 degrees, the limit is one hour.
 Food quickly warms up or cools down to within prime bacteria-growing temperature (the danger zone), so don’t leave it out long enough for that process to get started.
-Once food has been out for two hours, it must either be refrigerated to bring it back down below 40 degrees or else it must be thrown out.
+Once food has been out for two hours, it must either be refrigerated to bring it back down below 40 degrees or else, it must be thrown out.

 There are some baked goods, like cookies or crackers, that don’t require refrigeration.
 If it’s a variety of food you keep in the pantry even after being opened, then the same storage rules apply here.
 But keeping those items covered can help protect them from environmental contaminants, stray sneezes, and hungry squirrels!